2016 Tasmanian energy crisis: Financial and political impact

-However, for industry, there were different expectation in relation to power supply for industry.
+However, for industry, there were different expectations in relation to power supply.

 Outside perspectives and comparisons

 A few commentators from outside Tasmania tried to put perspective on the issues relative to the larger picture of how political and Hydro Tasmania level decisions affected the current energy issues.
 Recent Hydro Tasmania board decisions also had been under the spotlight from former staff.
 Many mainland commentators also focus upon the need to change current policies and practices relative to energy.

 Blackouts and plans

 It was claimed in early April that: